 Students who fail a required course must repeat that course to graduate.
-Students who have completed course requirements and graduated from a curriculum may not repeat a course within that curriculum for credit, except for licensure/certification purposes, but students may repeat a course in that curriculum through an audit procedure.
+Students who have completed course requirements and graduated from a curriculum may not repeat a course within that curriculum for credit, but students may repeat a course in that curriculum through an audit procedure.
 Students may not repeat a course where they have previously received a grade of "B" or better in order to raise their quality point average.
-For purposes of readmission, the Admissions Committee may require some courses to be repeated, if advisable.
+For purposes of readmission, the student may be required to repeat some courses.